 Salmon or Trout: This recipe works equally well with either salmon or trout.
 I have actually used rainbow trout here.
 I’ve used the long, thin fillets here, but this recipe would also work nicely with the smaller, thicker salmon pieces, though the oven cooking time will be a little longer.

 Oranges: You can use any kind of orange you like or have on hand.
 I’ve used Cara Cara oranges here.
+I love to add a few orange slices on top along with the sauce, for a really pretty presentation.
 If you’d like orange slices on top, you’ll need 2 medium oranges – one for juicing for the sauce and another to use for the slices.

 While it’s hard to compete with fresh-squeezed orange juice for flavour, if you don’t have any fresh oranges on hand, orange juice (from concentrate) could be used for the sauce.

 Sriracha: If you’d like a touch of heat in your sauce, add a splash of Sriracha to the sauce, to taste.

 - I used to reduce down this sauce in a saucepan on the stove-top, but I’ve found I can achieve the same results (and save dirtying another pot) by using the oven to do the reducing for me.
 If you prefer, you can go the stove-top route.
 Simply bring the sauce ingredients to a boil, then simmer over low heat to reduce while the fish is in the oven.
 Then just brush on the reduced sauce to in the last few minutes of baking.

 - The sauce, as written, isn’t thick, but more of a basting sauce.
 If you’d like a thick sauce, go the stove-top route.
 To thicken, mix up a a mixture of 1 Tbsp cold water mixed with 2 tsp of cornstarch and add a bit at a time to your simmering sauce near the end of cooking, until it thickens to the point you’re after.